 Saks, Bloomingdale’s and Nordstrom department stores were the 29th, 30th and 32nd highest U.S. desktop spenders in the retail space respectively during the holiday season.
 There was a difference of just $74,400 in spend between Nordstrom, the lowest spender, and Saks, the highest spender.
 But of the three, there was a significant difference in CPMs, with the lowest (Nordstrom) paying $5.44 CPM and the highest (Saks) paying $12.13.

 Why the large difference in CPM?
-Our proprietary data was able to uncover some answers, thanks to insights about each firm’s budget allocation, spend timing and creative strategy.
+Our proprietary marketing intelligence data was able to uncover some answers, thanks to insights about each firm’s budget allocation, spend timing and creative strategy.

 While Nordstrom had a spike in spending activities just before and during Black Friday on November 27, the department store had their largest spike in spend beginning around Christmas and into the New Year, spending more than $20,000 on December 31.

 Bloomingdale’s did not even start spending big bucks until after Black Friday, topping out on December 10 at about $21,000 and remaining fairly level until around Christmas, when their spend plummeted.
 Saks mirrored this decrease in spending after the 25th.